Attendance & Absences

 We are sometimes asked to keep children ‘in’ at playtime, when they return after some illness.
 Children are not allowed to remain in the classroom unsupervised, and should come to the office.
 You will understand if we ask you not to abuse the privilege - if your child is to be kept in for more than one day, should he/she be at school?

 Pupils should be collected from the playground at the end of the school day.
 You must notify the school office immediately if you are running late.
 Any pupils that are not collected from the playground will be taken to the late room at 3.30pm.
 Pupils that arrive in the room will be entered onto a register by a member of staff.
 If your child has not been collected by 3.45pm they will be put into the After-School Club.
-Parents will be contacted to inform them that their child is in club and they will be required to pay a £5 childcare charge.
+Parents will be contacted to inform them that their child is in club and they will be required to pay the club fee.

 Finishing times for pupils in KS1 is 3.15pm and KS2 is 3.20pm.